-Always on guard, always active
+Always on guard, all ways safe

 EyeSight® Driver Assist Technology